inmanta/inmanta-core/docs/model_developers/modules.rst

 *******
 Plugins provide :ref:`functions<lang-plugins>` that can be called from the :term:`DSL`.
 This is the primary mechanism to interface Python code with the configuration model at compile time.
 For Example, this mechanism is also used for std::template and std::file.
-Furthermore, Inmanta also registers all plugins with the template engine (Jinja2) to use as filters.
+In addition to this, Inmanta also registers all plugins with the template engine (Jinja2) to use as filters.

 A plugin is a python function, registered with the platform with the :func:`~inmanta.plugins.plugin`